KosPsych/KosPsych/README.md

 #### 💬 About Me:

-I'm Kostas, a data scientist based on Athens, Greece with machine learning industry/research background.
+I'm Kostas, a data scientist based on Athens, Greece.
+I have a MEng from the National And Technical University of Athens and have worked as a data scientist/researcher in the industry.

 - 🔭 I’m currently working on @synthetica
 - 🌱 I’m currently learning about Large Language Models (LLMs).